sunpy/sunpy-SEP/SEP-0002-revised.md

 2. A communication channel private to the Project Members will be created where discussions and announcements of votes can take place.
 3. A Ombudsperson will be nominated by The Board and confimed by the initial group of project members.
 4. Nomination of new Project Members will be solicited and confirmed by the initial project members.
-5. The process for electing a the initial Steering Committee will be followed as laid out above.
+5. The process for electing the initial Steering Committee will be followed as laid out above.

 # Attribution

 This document builds on the original version of SEP 2.
 The Project Members section, in particular, is heavily inspired by Voting Members in the Astropy project's [APE 0](https://github.com/astropy/astropy-APEs/blob/main/APE0.rst), but other sections also copy from it.

 # Decision Rationale